CebolaLab/ATAC-seq/README.md

 Peaks are identified where sequenced reads accumulate.
 These correspond to regions of accessible DNA.

 In this pipeline, peaks will be called using several alternative software: [MACS2](https://github.com/macs3-project/MACS), [HMMRATAC, developed by Tarbell et al. (2019)](https://academic.oup.com/nar/article/47/16/e91/5519166) and the popular but unpublished [Genrich](https://github.com/jsh58/Genrich).
 While MACS2 is the most popular peak caller and may be used to generate results consistent with other published data, [Yan et al. (2020)](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-020-1929-3) recommend using the peak caller HMMRATAC, developed by [Tarbell et al. (2019)](https://academic.oup.com/nar/article/47/16/e91/5519166), which is specifically developed for ATAC-seq data (if computational resources are sufficient).
 HMMRATAC is available on [github](https://github.com/LiuLabUB/HMMRATAC).
 Genrich also has a dedicated ATAC-seq mode and is particularly popular as many QC steps are built in.
+First, MACS2 will be used to call peaks.

 Important considerations for ATAC-seq:
 - There are usually **no controls**
 - The Tn5 transposase has a binding preference, resulting in a GC bias which should be corrected for during peak calling
 - Repair of the transposase-induced nick introduces a 9bp insertion (completed above).

+### Peak calling - MACS2

 The following steps will be carried out:

-1. **Call peaks**: MACS2
-2. **Visualise**: generate -log<sub>10</sub> p-value bigwig tracks for MACS2 peaks
-3. **Quality control**
-4. Repeat above, calling peaks with HMMRATAC and Genrich

-### Peak calling - MACS2
+1. Call peaks for individual replicates
+2. Call replicated peaks for the pooled replicates
+3. Call 'high-confidence' IDR peaks.

 If using paired-end reads, MACS2 will be used with the `-f BAMPE` option, so that MACS2 calculates the pileup for full fragments.
 Depending on the analysis aims, there are several different options that can be used.
 The ENCODE3 pipeline uses the `--nomodel --shift -37 --extsize 73` options for analysing ATAC-seq data, to account for the size of nucleosomes.
 Nucleosomes cover \~145 bp and the ATAC-seq reads need to be shifted towards the 5' end by half this distance.